 SUMMER 2020 UNDERGRADUATE INTERNSHIP OPPORTUNITY

-The National Political Advocacy Department of the National ACLU Justice Division has an opening for a undergraduate internship in Washington, DC.
+The Communications Department of the National ACLU Media Team has openings for undergraduate internships in New York, NY.

 For 100 years, the ACLU has been our nation’s guardian of liberty, working in courts, legislatures, and communities to defend and preserve the individual rights and liberties guaranteed by the Constitution and laws of the United States.
 Whether it’s ending mass incarceration, achieving full equality for the LGBT community, advancing racial justice, establishing new privacy protections for our digital age, or preserving the right to vote or the right to have an abortion, the ACLU takes up the toughest civil liberties and civil rights cases and issues to defend all people from government abuse and overreach.
 With more than one million members, activists, and supporters, the ACLU is a nationwide organization that fights tirelessly in all 50 states, Puerto Rico, and Washington, D.C., for the principle that every individual’s rights must be protected equally under the law, regardless of race, religion, gender, sexual orientation, gender identity or expression, age, disability, national origin, and record of arrest or conviction.

 The ACLU Communications Department is responsible for promoting the ACLU’s mission, its brand and its programs through media and brand partnerships.
 The Communications Internship offers the opportunity to learn about the breadth of the ACLU’s work and how the Communications Department supports it through branding, public relations and communications strategy, and producing content for the ACLU blog and website, multimedia and social media channels.